tonylukasavage/cv2r/README.md

 ### sram usage

 We use SRAM values ($6000-$7FFF) to track progressive whip and crystal upgrades throughout the game to ensure you can't get the same progression item from the same actor more than once.
+It's also used for other state and temporary variables when necessary.
 Here's how we use those values.

 | memory | usage |
 |--------|-------|